 Do you accept scores from the February 2016 LSAT administration for admission to the 2016 entering class?

 Taking the February LSAT will not harm your chances of admission.
 However, please be advised that we review applications on a rolling basis; therefore, sitting for the February test administration may place you at a strategic disadvantage.
-In order to maximize your standing, you should submit all other components of the application prior as soon as possible before the February 27, 2015 deadline and indicate in the materials that you are registered to take the February LSAT, in addition to submitting a petition requesting that the Admissions Committee consider your application with scores from the February 2016 LSAT.
+In order to maximize your standing, you should submit all other components of the application as soon as possible before the February 27, 2015 deadline and indicate in the materials that you are registered to take the February LSAT, in addition to submitting a petition requesting that the Admissions Committee consider your application with scores from the February 2016 LSAT.